 - Define Pattern: Go to

-.
-Name your pattern and click OK
+Edit > Define Pattern.
+Name your pattern and click OK.

 Step 7: Apply the Watermark